 The Era of the Individual

 So where are we headed next?
 Well, we don’t have a crystal ball here, but we are decent (if we do say so ourselves) at identifying potential areas the industry can move in.

 And right now, all signs point to the era of the individual.
 The customer.
 The business.
 Individual, distinct, unique personalities.

-For the past few years, there’s been a few “cookie cutter” website layouts.
+For the past few years, there have been a few “cookie-cutter” website layouts.
 Land on 100 websites, they’ll all have some design elements in common.

 At least, that was until the phrase “user experience” became common online business terminology.
 Essentially, user experience is about having a design and content strategy that is completely and totally unique to your business.

 It’s also about treating the customer like the totally unique individual they are.
 It’s about creating the best experience possible for your customers.
 A personalized experience.